 - Having a strategy is key.
 Organizations need to plan for disruption and volatility with clear supply and demand-side protocols in place – especially if your business is at physical risk of instability.
 Energy managers have to be familiar with all contracts, for both renewable and traditional power supply and commodities, to be prepared to make decisions accordingly.

 - It may be time to reconsider your options.
 If you’ve been relying on unbundled RECs to your your environmental goals, you may want to change your tune.
 Consider: where do you have other kinds of risk exposure, besides the potential downside risks you face with a PPA?
 Do you risk missing your goals if you can’t afford your RECs?
 Do you risk being locked into the need to source commodities indefinitely?
 And now is the perfect time to consider a microgrid, especially with the many innovative financing models available today.

 - Finally – it’s time to get an advisor.
 Preferably one that understands all the nuances and risks inherent in both energy (traditional and renewable) and environmental commodity procurement, and one who can provide the right tools to help you make sense of the market and your data.
 It’s especially critical to ensure that your advisor can take an end-to-end view of your portfolio to adequately balance your exposure in each of these unique markets and help you develop a holistic strategy.

 Did you know that Schneider Electric is the largest corporate energy advisor in the world?
-We manage more than $30B in energy spend on behalf of our customers annually, and are the leading consultant to companies on renewable energy procurement and environmental commodities management, having advised our clients on more than 150 bilateral PPAs globally.
+We manage more than $30B in energy spend on behalf of our customers annually and are the leading consultant to help companies reach climate action goals through renewable energy procurement and environmental commodities management, having advised our clients on more than 300 offsite PPAs in 25 countries.
 Contact us today.